What is NW Noggin..?

 In the summer of 2012, a small group of graduate and undergraduate volunteers from local universities got together and developed a four week class on the brain and behavior for 20 middle schoolers at Sabin K-8, Northeast Portland public school.
 A Portland artist, Jeff Leake, developed art projects to help convey concepts in neuroscience, and extend our outreach efforts further…

-Since that summer in 2012, we’ve worked with more than 12,000 academic priority students in Portland, Vancouver, San Diego and DC public schools!
-We’ve offered free talks from students in neuroscience and art at Portland’s Velo Cult, and last year informed more than 750 community members about research, training graduates to present their work to a lay audience.
+Since that summer in 2012, we’ve worked with more than 18,000 academic priority students in Portland, Vancouver, eastern Oregon, eastern Washington, San Diego and DC public schools!
+We’ve offered free talks from students in neuroscience and art at Portland’s Velo Cult, and have informed thousands of community members about research, training graduates to present their work to a lay audience.

 Our graduate and undergraduate art and neuroscience volunteers are developing experts in science communication, teaching in schools, theaters, museums, symphonies, homeless youth centers, breweries, and bike shop pubs!
 For more information please check out NOGGIN BLOGGIN…